 - “Not scared to push the audience right up to the edge that the performers are living on.”

 - “Wonderfully in your face, both literally and metaphorically.”

-Mark DeGarmo is refining a set of transdisciplinary solo works, highlighting a range of theatrical styles and genres: drama to comedy and abstract to literal.
-This one-man show combines concert dance, music, theater, performance art, athleticism and clown.
-It investigates Western artists Walt Whitman and Raymond Duncan.
-“The Metrics of Awakening,” “Whoever You Are (Meditations on Walt Whitman),” and “A Happening: Raymond Duncan’s Art/Work Theories” make up the 60-minute program.
+Mark DeGarmo‘s transdisciplinary solos highlight a range of theatricality: from drama to comedy and abstract to literal movement.
+This solo performance combines dance, music, theater, performance art, and clown.
+It investigates Walt Whitman and Raymond Duncan, Isadora Duncan’s brother.
+The program includes The Metrics of Awakening, Whoever You Are (Meditations on Walt Whitman), and A Happening: Raymond Duncan’s Art/Work Theories.

 Mark DeGarmo Dance is seeking 10-second long video submissions from anyone (artists of any discipline, non-artists, dancers or non-dancers) who wants to move and share their expression!
 All submissions will be compiled into one final Global Dance Circle video and shared on social media!
 Our 8th Global Dance Circle video will be shared on December 21st (the winter solstice) with the theme: “Celebration.”

 Professional and recreational dancers are all invited to submit a clip.
 To be included in MDD’s next “Global Dance Circle” video, email a 10-second clip of your best moves to email@example.com*